 We are addressing the E. coli impairment within the Big Elm Creek watershed by supplementing an existing dataset with bacteria and flow data for later decision making by stakeholders.

-We are working with the San Antonio River Authority and stakeholders to develop and implement a watershed protection plan.
+We are working with the San Antonio River Authority and stakeholders to implement a watershed protection plan.

 TWRI is working with local stakeholders and state agencies in the Mission and Aransas rivers watersheds, the two primary freshwater contributors to Copano Bay watershed.